influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

     npm init -y && npm install --save @influxdata/influxdb-client
     ```

-2. Create a file for your code--for example: `write.js`.
+2. In your terminal or editor, create a new file for your code--for example: `write.js`.

     ```sh
     touch write.js